 - 2.2.8 Derby has been subject to a net increase in its population size since 2003, with much of the increase being accounted for by inward migration.
 This has resulted in more demand on the housing stock and more pressure on homelessness advice services. - 2.2.9 Many migrants are from BME communities, arriving via the asylum dispersal system; or as working migrants, predominantly from Eastern Europe.
-A sizeable minority have also simply moved to Derby from other parts of the UK. - 2.2.10 These changes can impact on community cohesion generally but also on the demand for and delivery of homelessness services.
-This point is discussed in more detail in the review, page 11. - Economic and financial context - 2.2.11 There are a broad number of factors in this category which have impacted directly or indirectly on the incidence of homelessness and the resources available to address it.
+A sizeable minority have also simply moved to Derby from other parts of the UK. - 2.2.10 These changes can impact on the demand for and delivery of homelessness services in a number of ways, which are discussed in more detail in the review, page 11. - Economic and financial context - 2.2.11 There are a broad number of factors in this category which have impacted directly or indirectly on the incidence of homelessness and the resources available to address it.
 The main ones are as follows: